The Sapling Nursery

 This grant will help you further develop your idea and, if showing promise, help you access further funding opportunities to put your idea into practice.

-The application needs to be endorsed by your functional or hierarchical line manager and project coordinator.
-This endorsement must include in writing explicit approval for time devoted to the weekly three-hour workshops.
+The application needs to be endorsed by your functional and hierarchical line manager and project coordinator.
+This endorsement must include explicit approval (in writing) for time devoted to the Cuman Centred Design workshops.

-If the application is successful, the work must commence within 4-8 weeks of the approval date.
-If the work is to be delayed longer than four weeks, it will be rescheduled to commence in the next year.
+If the application is successful, the work must start within 4-8 weeks of the approval date.
+If the work commences any later than this, we will discuss potentially rescheduling it to begin the following year.

-You or team members need to be available for three hours per week during the agreed three-month period.
-You or team members will also need to dedicate additional time outside of the workshops each week to complete the tasks assigned.
+You/the team members need to be available for the human-centred design workshops during the agreed three-month period.
+You will also need to dedicate additional time outside of the workshops each week to complete any tasks necessary to the exploration process.

 The application must be led or co-led by a project staff member.

-The application must be led by MSF staff currently on post.
+The application must be led by MSF staff currently in post.

 Sapling Nursery staff are here to help.
 We can: